-- D4.8.12 Include in the Resource Management designation, Agricultural Land Reserve (ALR) and other lands of resource, environmental, and open space value.
+D4.8.12 Include in the Resource Management designation, Agricultural Land Reserve (ALR) and other lands of resource, environmental, and open space value.
+Uses within the Agricultural Land Reserve are subject to the Agricultural Land Commission Act (ALCA) and Regulations.

-Uses within the Agricultural Land Reserve are subject to the Agricultural Land Commission Act (ALCA) and Regulations. - D4.8.13 Support agricultural and resource uses, including farm use or agriculture; forestry, wood lots, and silviculture; as well as park and open space uses, including natural parks, passive recreation uses, protected areas, and environmentally sensitive areas in the Resource Management designation.
+D4.8.13 Support agricultural and resource uses, including farm use or agriculture; forestry, wood lots, and silviculture; as well as park and open space uses, including natural parks, passive recreation uses, protected areas, and environmentally sensitive areas in the Resource Management designation.

-- D4.8.14 Recognize that the policies of Sections C1.3 Urban Tree Canopy, Natural Areas, & Greenways and C1.4 Healthy Watersheds, of City Plan apply to environmentally sensitive areas within a Resource Management designation.
-Select exemptions may be provided for agricultural activities. - D4.8.15 Do not support applications to the Agricultural Land Commission to remove lands from the ALR except in extraordinary circumstances where such exclusion would otherwise be consistent with the goals and other policies of City Plan. - D4.8.16 Allow provision for modifications and amendment to the Resource Management designation through detailed assessment of lands to confirm and refine the extent of environmentally sensitive areas. - D4.8.17 Where other land uses are adjacent to ALR lands, buffers that meet or exceed provincial standards will be provided when these lands develop, with consideration given to provincial guidelines for buffering agricultural lands. - D4.8.18 Encourage the clustering and limited sizing of buildings and structures on ALR land to maximize potential agricultural uses and preserve the integrity of the city's agricultural land base. - D4.8.19 Ensure the Agricultural Land Commission is consulted on requests for the development of farmworker housing on lands within the ALR.
+D4.8.14 Recognize that the policies of Sections C1.3 Urban Tree Canopy, Natural Areas, & Greenways and C1.4 Healthy Watersheds, of City Plan apply to environmentally sensitive areas within a Resource Management designation.
+Select exemptions may be provided for agricultural activities.

-D5.1 ABOUT THE MOBILITY NETWORK
+D4.8.15 Do not support applications to the Agricultural Land Commission to remove lands from the ALR except in extraordinary circumstances where such exclusion would otherwise be consistent with the goals and other policies of City Plan.

+D4.8.16 Allow provision for modifications and amendment to the Resource Management designation through detailed assessment of lands to confirm and refine the extent of environmentally sensitive areas.

+D4.8.17 Where other land uses are adjacent to ALR lands, buffers that meet or exceed provincial standards will be provided when these lands develop, with consideration given to provincial guidelines for buffering agricultural lands.

+D4.8.18 Encourage the clustering and limited sizing of buildings and structures on ALR land to maximize potential agricultural uses and preserve the integrity of the city's agricultural land base.

+D4.8.19 Ensure the Agricultural Land Commission is consulted on requests for the development of farmworker housing on lands within the ALR.

+D5 Mobility Network

+Design shapes transportation choices.
+Well designed communities make walking and biking the best way to move around.

+- Nanaimo Transportation Master Plan (2014)

+D5.1 About the Mobility Network